 This tire is constructed from a silica and polymer-enriched tread compound.
 The compound is engineered to maintain a higher level of pliability in extremely cold weather.
 This gives the tire advanced levels of traction and grip over cold, snowy, rainy, or slippery pavement.
 This advanced tread compound also combines all-season handling with longer wear.

 The Yokohama Advan Sport A/S is equipped with an asymmetric tread pattern with extra-large outboard shoulder blocks to improve lateral stability and handling.
-With circumferential grooves and streaming Z-grooves, this tire has enough biting edges to claw over light or moderate snow.
+With circumferential grooves and streaming Z-grooves, this Mustang tires has enough biting edges to claw over light or moderate snow.
 The inboard serpentine grooves evacuate as much liquid from the contact patch to maintain consistent traction over inclement weather conditions.

 As an added bonus, Yokohama managed to infuse some comfort and refinement in the Advan Sport A/S. It’s like a touring tire with the benefits of performance rubber without costing an arm and a leg.